PSG's World Cup-bound stars all unscathed as leader wins 5-0 - WHIZ News

 The World Cup-bound Mendes broke free again down the left and his cross was deftly turned in by forward Carlos Soler in the 51st.
 Right back Achraf Hakimi made it 3-0 soon after.

-Hakimi, one of the main players in Morocco’s World Cup squad, latched onto Soler’s pass and sprinted clear from halfway to beat goalkeeper Benoit Costil with a neat side-footed shot.
+Hakimi, one of the main players in Morocco’s World Cup squad, latched onto Soler’s pass and sprinted clear from halfway to beat goalkeeper Benoit Costil.

-Soler, who is in Spain’s World Cup squad, was replaced after one hour.
-Messi hit the post with a curling shot soon after.

 Central defender Presnel Kimpembe, who has played only one hour of football since sustaining a hamstring injury on Sept.
 18, was on the bench and came on for the last 15 minutes.